OSS v63 MS Private Server

 Then I let the models play it

-Once the server was stable it became a sandbox for a different experiment: seven LLMs playing the live game at once — Opus 4.6, GPT-5.3, Gemini 3.1, Grok 4, Kimi K2, Qwen3, and Sonnet 3.7, each driving its own character.
-They read game state through packet and memory introspection and acted through the client, which meant reverse-engineering the movement and combat paths to expose them cleanly.
+Once the server was stable it became a sandbox for a different experiment: seven LLMs playing on the live server at once — Opus 4.6, GPT-5.3, Gemini 3.1, Grok 4, Kimi K2, Qwen3, and Sonnet 3.7, each driving its own character.
+Rather than make them fight the real game client, I built a simplified, custom server-side client — a stripped-down interface that handed each model the game state and took its movement and combat actions directly.
 I pre-loaded the full context — maps, mob tables, progression — so the models could plan instead of grope blindly.
 The interesting work was the context engineering, not the agent loop.

 The honest ending: seven frontier models grinding a 2D MMO is a beautiful, expensive way to learn that a dumb bot would have been far more effective.
 So I retired them into plain server-side grinding bots, looping a hunting ground forever with no inference required.
 Reach for the model where judgment matters, and a bot where it does not.